Sam Curtis: Peterborough United loan

 On 2 August 2024, Curtis joined EFL League One side Peterborough United on a season long loan deal.
 He made his debut for the club on 10 August 2024, in a 2–0 loss at home to Huddersfield Town on the opening day of the season.
 He was recalled from his loan on 2 January 2025 after making 19 appearances for the club in all competitions.

 St Johnstone loan

 On 17 January 2025, Curtis was loaned to St Johnstone until the end of the season, with the side bottom of the Scottish Premiership at the time of joining.
 He made his debut for the club the following day in a 1–0 win over Motherwell in the Scottish Cup.
-On 6 April 2025, he helped his side to a clean sheet while up against Jota in a 1–0 victory at home to Champions Celtic at McDiarmid Park.
+On 6 April 2025, he helped his side to a clean sheet in a 1–0 victory over Celtic at McDiarmid Park.

+Chesterfield loan

+On 4 January 2026, it was announced that Curtis had signed for EFL League Two side Chesterfield on loan until the end of the season.
+He made his debut the same day, scoring in a 2–2 draw away to Milton Keynes Dons at Stadium MK.
+On 17 February 2026, he scored the only goal of the game to earn his side three points at home to Gillingham.

+Cambridge United loan

+On 1 September 2026, Curtis signed for EFL League One club Cambridge United on a season-long loan deal.